Mid-range beaming and narrowing

 Here is an exemple about how to solve it:

-Midrange Beaming: Uneven Radiation Due to Diffraction
+Midrange Beaming: Uneven Radiation Due to Over-Diffraction

-While midrange narrowing represents a loss of sound pressure, another effect of edge diffraction is midrange beaming.
-This phenomenon describes the concentration of sound pressure in specific off-axis directions.
+While midrange narrowing represents a loss of sound pressure in midrange, another effect of edge diffraction is midrange beaming.

 This creates an uneven sound radiation pattern, compromising the overall soundstage and affecting listeners at various positions.